Skip to content

 Run the installer, follow the prompts, and reboot your PC to apply the changes.
 Open a game with Auto HDR (check Microsoft’s list, like Gears 5) and verify that visuals are crisp, with no crashes.

-If issues persist, roll back to a prior driver via Device Manager (Right-click GPU > Properties > Driver > Roll Back Driver).
+If issues persist, roll back to a previous driver using Device Manager (Right-click the GPU > Properties > Driver > Roll Back Driver).
 Test again, noting FPS with tools like FRAPS.

 Fine-Tune HDR Settings